From hiring too quickly to poor cash flow management, here are some of the biggest growth mistakes startups make (and how to avoid them).

 You can also set up two sets of automated reports- more intricate reports for internal decision-making, and high-level reports for the client.
 That way, you can still share the metrics you are trying to improve without overwhelming clients.

-Parker from Jaxzen uses a set of secondary dashboards to provide explanations when the client wants to go deeper into specific results.
+Parker from Jaxzen uses a set of client tracking dashboards to provide explanations when the client wants to go deeper into specific results.

 “We can have these secondary reports that give clients broader access to what is going on.
 We can spend more time digging into specific things we are seeing when needed.”